veeso/elm-chat/README.md

 The syntax of the messages is JSON, and each one of them is identified by an always-set key `type`, which defines the type of message.
 There are 5 types of messages defined in the protocol:

-- `Delivery`: sent by a client when a message is sent; the server then dispatches the message to the recipient.
+- `Delivery`: Sent by the server to the recipient of a message when a user sends one.
 Requires `message`.
 - `Received`: sent by the server to the sender when the message has been received
 - `Read`: sent by the server to the sender when the message has been read
 - `Error`: sent by the server to the client, when an error occurs